Guest Speaker Topic:

 She encouraged the newspaper’s editor to allow student art to accompany some of her articles–a first–and she also floats the idea of a giant MonsterBoard of jobs for Rhode Island’s students to shop their skills for pay or barter their talents in exchange for help in academic quarters.

-Illustrations to the right are three that accompanied my Op-Ed’s; they’re the work of talented Warwick, Rhode Island students.
+Illustrations below are three that accompanied my Op-Ed’s; they’re the work of talented Warwick, Rhode Island students.